apache/rocketmq-dashboard/docs/1_0_0/UserGuide_EN.md

 * look over this message's detail info.you can see the message's consume state(each group has one line),show the exception message if has exception. you can send this message to the group you selected

+## Proxy Page
+* Support adding new proxy node addresses, dropdown menu allows for querying and selecting proxy nodes that have already been added
+* ProxyAddr and ProxyAddrs properties can be configured in application.yml

 ## Access Dashboard with HTTPS
 * SpringBoot itself has provided the SSL configuration.
 You can use the project test Keystore:resources/rmqcngkeystore.jks.
 The store is generated with the following unix keytool commands: